-One of the biggest disadvantages which has time and again emerged is the collusion and manipulation observed by panel banks affecting the determination of fair and transparent Euribor rates.
+One of the biggest disadvantages which have time and again emerged is the collusion and manipulation observed by panel banks affecting the determination of fair and transparent Euribor rates.

-It is an important benchmark rate calculated and determined by an independent body and acts as an important yardstick for determination of cost of funding for banks in the eurozone.
-An increasing trend in Euribor rates is a sign of increasing cost which has ripple effects and impacts the entire credit cycle and the resulting economic system.
+It is an important benchmark rate calculated and determined by an independent body and acts as an important yardstick for the determination of the cost of funding for banks in the eurozone.
+An increasing trend in Euribor rates is a sign of increasing cost, which has ripple effects and impacts the entire credit cycle and the resulting economic system.

 This has been a guide to what is Euribor and its definition.
 Here we discuss Euribor rates for different maturities and list of the panel banks along with examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –